 Please Note: Your draft visit plan should detail with whom you will visit on-site to resolve any issues with program compliance with criteria, which are not explained to your satisfaction in the Self-Study Report.

 D. The Decision-Making Process

 Using the Program Evaluator Worksheet and Program Evaluator Visit Report specific to your commission, you should be able to make a preliminary evaluation of the program based on your review of the program’s Self-Study Report.
 You should make a list of those issues that will require further investigation on site and discuss these with your team chair.
-Review the last visit Final Statement.
+Review the last visit Final Statement, if received from your Team Chair.
 Pay attention to shortcomings cited, to be sure the program has not allowed a particular criterion to degrade.

 Once on-site, you may revise your evaluation after conducting interviews with faculty members, students, and administrators; reviewing documentation; and visiting facilities.
 You will share your findings with your team members at team meetings on Sunday and Monday nights.
 This will assist you in refining your recommended action.
 At the conclusion of the visit, you will provide your team chair with the recommended action for your program and an Exit Statement to support that action.
 You will simulate the on-site activities during the face-to-face training component.

 It is essential all team members make decisions on findings in a consistent manner.
 All team members should listen carefully to the proposed findings of other team members to identify potential inconsistent findings in different programs.
 For reaccreditation visits, team members should be cognizant of findings that may appear inconsistent with findings from previous evaluations, and should make clear the reasons for any finding that may appear inconsistent with a previous finding if possible.